Using the TSM command line

 Identifying and Replicating: means the server is still looking at the objects (Identifying) but is also moving objects (Replicating).

-Replicating: means the server is done looking at the objects (in the file space), and the values you've seen increase will stop increasing.
+Replicating: means the server is done looking at the objects (in the file space) and is just replicating.

 Complete: means the server finished the file space.